 Deflated by the CPI.
 Seasonally adjusted data for two-month periods.
 Sources: Statistics Iceland, Central Bank of Iceland.

 II-8

 Turnover according to VAT returns

-Service sector is deflated by the CPI.
+Deflated by the CPI.
 Retail sector is deflated by the CPI excluding housing and petrol, and construction sector is deflated by the CPI.
 Seasonally adjusted data for two-month periods.
 Sources: Statistics Iceland, Central Bank of Iceland.

-II-9

-Payment card turnover
+11-9 Payment card turnover

-Debit and credit cards issued in Iceland.
-Card turnover deflated with the CPI excluding housing.
-Turnover abroad is deflated with the exchange rate index.
-Monthly data.
-Sources: Statistics Iceland, Central Bank of Iceland.
-II-10 Total household payment card turnover
+Debit and credit cards issued in Iceland, Card turnover deflated with the CPI excluding housing.
+Turnover abroad is deflated with the exchange rate index Sources: Statistics Iceland, Central Bank of Iceland II-10 Total household payment card turnover

 Seasonally adjusted debit and credit card turnover deflated by the CPI less housing costs.
 Turnover abroad is deflated by the exchange rate index.
-Points show 2-month average of values in October and November.
+Points show 2-month average of values in April and May.
 Quarterly data.
 Sources: Statistics Iceland, Central Bank of Iceland.

 II Output and demand

 II-11

 Household payment card turnover